adamgruber/mochawesome/README.md

 See the [CHANGELOG][] for up-to-date changes.

 ### mochawesome-report-generator (marge)
-To start, the actual report generation has been moved out into its own package, [mochawesome-report-generator][].
+To start, the actual report generation has been moved out into its own package, [mochawesome-report-generator][marge].
 This will make it easier to implement changes to the report as well as allow for future integration with other test libraries.

 ### New Features
 - Every bit of the report has been redesigned for a cleaner, more streamlined look